hackclub/hackclub/workshops/quotes_generator/README.md

 What we basically did is that we already defined `data` but we'll pass the value to it later inside the `async function`.

-Now we have a random number generated everytime the `randomNo()` function is called.
+Now we have a random number generated every time the `randomNo()` function is called.
 And if we pass it to an array, it will return us the value on that index.
 So, inside the async function, when we set the state, we'll add square brackets to `data` and call `randomNo()` in it.

 ```jsx
 setQuotes(data[randomNo()]);